 The Quran strongly states that nothing is coincidental or superstitious about our lives.
 This understanding is directly based on many verses in the Quran which describe that God is in total control of all creatures in this Universe as He is not tired or overburdened to take care of His kingdom.
 Thus, anything that happens to anyone of us is ultimately controlled by God Almighty.
 The following are a few of such verses which depict God’s control over all things:

-[3:109] To God belongs everything in the heavens and everything on earth, and all matters are controlled by God.
+[3:109] And to God belongs what is in the heavens and what is in the earth, and all matters will be returned to God.

 Since God is in total control, it could only mean: firstly, our lives are not coincidental.
 Words like chance and luck are void and meaningless.
 Secondly, nobody other than God can give us joy or unhappiness, therefore there is no reason to be superstitious.
 The following verse also gives meaning to our lives: